Parsadan Gorgijanidze: Career

 Shortly after his appointment as prefect of the capital, Parsadan's harsh administrative rearrangements and new laws generated opposition from the Isfahanians, as well as his superior Ughurlu Beg, the divanbegi, who received complaints about Gorgijanidze's misgovernance.
 The divanbegi, apparently an enemy of the prefect, took the side of the citizens, and had a part in the rioting that ensued.
 Mohammad Beg, realizing that his scheme was getting thwarted by Ughurlu Beg, further molded the event to make it look like a "threat to security" for which the divanbegi should be held responsible, and blamed him for instigating the riots.
 Mohammad Beg convinced king Abbas II; Ughurlu Beg was removed from his post and blinded, while Parsadan was also dismissed from his post.
 Abbas II then appointed Parsadan as the new eshik-agha (Master of Ceremonies) of the royal court, and gave him five villages in the confines of Golpayegan as a fief.
 Parsadan's family remained in Kartli, but several of its members were also active in mainland Iran.
 Thus, one of Parsandan's brothers, Alexander, served as the zarabibash (chief of the Shah's mint) of Isfahan; another, Melik Sadat-Bek, was yuzbash (lieutenant) of the shah's army.
 Parsadan's son, David, was trained as an officer of the shah's guard (gholam).

 Gorgijanidze found himself involved in the incessant intrigues in the Safavid administration and twice fell in disfavor with the shah.
 His post also allowed Gorgijanidze to intervene in the domestic politics in his native Georgia.
-His antagonism with Rostom's successor as ruler of Kartli, Shah Navaz Khan (Vakhtang V) undermined his position and Gorgijanidze was exiled, from 1666 to 1671, to Shushtar, the governor of which, Vakhushti Khan, was a close relative of Shah Navaz Khan's wife Rodam.
+His antagonism with Rostom's successor as ruler of Kartli, Vakhtang V (Shah Navaz Khan) undermined his position and Gorgijanidze was exiled, from 1666 to 1671, to Shushtar, the governor of which, Vakhushti Khan, was a close relative of Shah Navaz Khan's wife Rodam.

 Works

 A manuscript of Gorgijanidze's untitled chronicle was discovered by the Georgian scholar Platon Ioseliani in 1841 and was conventionally named The History of Georgia by the 19th-century scholars of Georgia Marie-Félicité Brosset and Teimuraz Bagrationi.
 It is a voluminous work which seems to have been completed by the author by 1694 or 1696 while living in Isfahan.
 The chronicle relates the Georgian history from the ascension of Christianity in Georgia in the 4th century down to the late 17th century.
 Gorgijanidze's account of his contemporary events is of special value.
 He made extensive use of foreign, primarily Persian, historical works in order to confirm or supplement information from native Georgian sources.
 The chronicles contain also autobiographic information and is written in vernacular Georgian apparently because of the author's poor knowledge of the contemporary standards of Georgian literary language.

 Gorgijanidze was also actively involved in the editing, versification and rewriting of the Georgian versions of the Shahnameh epic.
-Amongst the several major works Gorgijanidze translated into Georgian, there was the Jāmeʿ-e abbāsi, a book written by Sheikh Baha'i on Shia jurisprudence.
+Amongst the several major works Gorgijanidze translated into Georgian, there was the Jame-e Abbasi, a Persian book written by Sheikh Baha'i on Shia jurisprudence.
 He also composed a trilingual Georgian-Arabic-Persian dictionary.